sahajsoft/docker-swarm-service-autoscaler/README.md

 - [x] Runnable example setup for testing the autoscaler
 - [x] Docker hub automated build
 - [ ] Tests and CI setup
+- [ ] Defaults for missing configuration which can have defaults
+- [ ] Helpful error for missing configuration
 - [ ] Support for InfluxDB as metric store
 - [ ] Use docker HTTP API(instead of docker CLI) to get replica_count and for scaling
 - [ ] Demo video